mukul-rathi/old-personal-website/posts/demystifying-deep-learning/maths-behind-deep-learning/index.md

 ## But maths is intimidating?
 Don't you need a PhD?

 At first glance, I'd be inclined to agree with you.
-I've found from personal experience that there is a divide between most  most online practical deep learning courses and the deep learning research papers.
-The courses don't tend to go over the maths in much detail, often stating the equations, giving some brief handwavey intuition or just ignoring it and applying these algorithms out-of-the-box.
+I've found from personal experience that there is a divide between  most online practical deep learning courses and the deep learning research papers.
+The courses don't tend to go over the maths in much detail, often stating the equations, giving some brief hand-wavey intuition or just ignoring the maths completely and applying these algorithms out-of-the-box.
 They are often targeting a broad audience who don't need to necessarily know or care about all the maths.

-The research papers appear intimidating because they are intended for other researchers who already have a proficient background in maths, having completed an undergraduate degree and even pursuing or having completed a PhD.
+The research papers appear intimidating because they are intended for other researchers who already have a proficient background in maths, having completed an undergraduate degree and pursuing or having completed a PhD.
 They can often appear to skip or assume key steps, thus seeming inaccessible to most.

 ## How then do you bridge the gap between academia and practical courses?